 - Browse to System Update Sets > Local Update Sets, and click the New button above the list of update sets to create a new local update set.

-- This update set will capture any changes you make during the configuration process.
-Just make sure that the Bomgar Integration Install update set is selected in ServiceNow's update set dropdown for the following steps.
+- In the Name field, enter Bomgar - ServiceNow Integration Configuration (or an equivalent), and check My Current Set.
+Click Submit.
+This update set will capture any changes you make during the configuration process.
+Just make sure that the Bomgar - ServiceNow Integration Configuration update set is selected in ServiceNow's update set dropdown for the following steps.

 - After configuration is complete and tested, the local update set can be imported or promoted to new instances of ServiceNow (e.g., the production instance) to quickly replicate the integration.
 This must be done after transferring the Bomgar - ServiceNow retrieved update set.
 See Transfer the Bomgar - ServiceNow Integration Update Sets for details.